 As the name suggests, your dry days are those days when you observe no cervical fluid or wetness at any point during the day.

 If you track your body temperature, you may notice a rise in temperature 12-16 days before your menstruation by 0.4 to 1 degrees.
 The rise of temperature usually occurs immediately following your ovulation.
-Check out my basal temperature chart and how you can chart your own.

 If your temperature continues to remain high for 3 days or more, you’re considered safe to have unprotected sex after the 3rd day.